contentful/vault/README.md

 }
 ```

-The ID of the field will by inferred by the name of the attribute, unless provided explicitly as the value for the `@Field` annotation:
+The ID of the field will by inferred from the name of the attribute, unless provided explicitly as the value for the `@Field` annotation:
 ```java
 @Field("field-id-goes-here")
 public String someField;